cmstas/NtupleTools/AutoTwopler/baby_devel/README.md

 to start doing development, run `. setup.sh` to check out CORE and build things.
+Then once things run fine, do `. make_tar.sh`.
 The package and executable files will then be inside `test/`.
 From here, follow the instructions in the main README for this repository about baby making.